Honorary Garda

 Our Beneficiary Criteria

-Little Blue Heroes Foundation only considers applications for assistance for families with children (a child as being a person under the age of 18 at time of application), in Ireland, with life-threatening and life-limiting condition(s) that comes under one of the four categorisations set out below:
+Little Blue Heroes Foundation only considers applications for assistance for families with children between the age of 1- 15 (at time of application), in Ireland, with life-threatening and life-limiting condition(s) that comes under one of the four categorisations set out below:

-Examples: Cystic fibrosis, muscular dystrophy, congenital heart defects, spinal muscular atrophy.
+Examples: Advanced-stage cystic fibrosis, Duchenne muscular dystrophy, complex congenital heart defects requiring surgical intervention, Type I or II spinal muscular atrophy.

 Category 2 - Neurological and Neuromuscular Disorders